alexpetros/unplannedobsolescence.com/content/blog/htmx-compliments-the-browser.md

 Your website's home page might have all the currently-playing games on it, with just the number of runs scored in each game; those can update with htmx too.
 Clicking on the game should navigates to that game's page, and loads the more detailed view.

-What I'm trying to emphasize with this example is that while htmx is amazing for targeted page updates, I highly discourage using it to take over *all* page navigation.
+While htmx is amazing for targeted page updates, I highly discourage using it to take over *all* page navigation.
+Instead, use it to add interactivity to a multi-page application that is already well-structured with URLs.
 Exactly what merits a targeted update versus a link to a new page depends on what you're building, but you should have a mental model that distinguishes between them in some capacity.

 <!-- which is among the [htmx-inspired features](https://alexanderpetros.com/triptych) that Carson and I are [working on getting into HTML proper](https://alexanderpetros.com/triptych/form-http-methods). -->